Aggregation over Metric Spaces: Proposing and Voting in Elections, Budgeting, and Legislation: Continuous Participatory Budgeting

 \mypara{Formal model} We assume that each agent $i$ proposes a finite set of alternatives~$A_i$ and a distribution of the funds between these alternatives.
 For normalization, let the given amount be $1$, and thus the distribution corresponds to a probability vector $v_i\in \mathbb{R}^{|A_i|}$.
 Let $A=\bigcup_i A_i$ denote the (finite) set of alternatives proposed by the agents.
 We shall decide how to distribute a given amount of available funds between $|A|=m$ alternatives.
 Thus, the set of possible ideal points consists of the $(m-1)$-dimensional simplex

 where each vector in $\Delta_{m-1}$ corresponds to a distribution of the budget among the $m$ alternatives.
-In order to define distances in this context, it is natural to consider the metric induced by the Euclidean norm
+In order to define distances in this context, it is natural\footnote{Other options exist, such as, e.g., considering metrics induced by other norms.} to consider the metric induced by the Euclidean norm

+Utilizing Plott's theorem \cite{plott1967notion}, that provides a full characterization of Condorcet winners in euclidean spaces, we conclude the following:

+\begin{corollary} In this setting, Condorcet winners do not always exist, and their existence can determined in polynomial time. \end{corollary}

+In fact, as follows from the literature on spatial models~\cite{SpatialModel}, a Condorcet winner exists with probability zero, and the Condorcet cycle usually spans over almost the entire domain.